 During Summer 2016 the Food Bank delivered close to 90,000 meals to children.
 Meals included healthy, kid-friendly foods including cereal and milk, bagels, soy butter and jelly, turkey and cheese, grilled chicken on a whole-wheat roll, yogurt, oranges, nectarines, celery sticks and more.

 To qualify for free meals, sites must operate in areas where at least half of the children are eligible for the free or reduced-price lunch program.

-Volunteer to help with the Summer Food Service Program
+Volunteer to help with the Summer Nutrition Program

 Hundreds of volunteers, along with the Food Bank’s staff, work tirelessly to make sure that Delaware’s children have nutritious meals during the summer.
 The Food Bank stresses the important role food plays in the physical and psychological development of a child.
 Mild to moderate malnutrition can be considered a developmental risk factor for all children and can greatly affect a child’s capacity to learn.
 Volunteers help prepare meals in the Food Bank’s kitchens and pack coolers full of bagged meals and beverages.
 Click here to sign up online!